[I am a joy that moves towards you as we enter]

 when the war is ancient

-I bring a history it is not ours
+I bring a history that is not ours

-unless each moment has the meaning of the other moments
+unless each moment has the meaning of other moments

 but always told from the other side and is no